 And...
 How to face severe hypoglycemia?

-Dealing with severe hypoglycemia, either because the blood glucose value is abnormally low, or because there is a loss of consciousness, or because the child does not consent to swallow… You must use GLUCAGON.
+Dealing with severe hypoglycemia, either because the blood glucose value is abnormally low, or because there is a loss of consciousness, or because the child does cannot swallow… You must use GLUCAGON.

 Nowadays glucagon is only available in injectable form, but we’ll have a glucagon nasal spray within the coming years.
 Great news for everyone who feels pain when poking the children!